wp-plugins/wp-social-media-slider-lite/README.txt

 == Description ==

 WP Social Media Slider Lite is a simple and stylish plugin that displays your tweets in a slider.
-If you'd like, you can check out the [official WP Social Media Slider website](http://wpsocialmediaslider.com).
+You can learn more about it by checking out the [official WP Social Media Slider website](http://wpsocialmediaslider.com).

-**FEATURES**

  - Fully responsive
  - Lazy loading to speed up page loads